mmeidlinger/lut_ldpc/trees/README.md

 0
 3 0 16
 ```
-The first line `0 8` indicates that it is a variable node tree (`0`) with `8` leaves.
+The first line `0 8` indicates that it is a variable node tree (`0`, cf. lut_ldpc::LUT_Tree::tree_type_e for all types) with `8` leaves.
 Subsequently, each tree nodes is characterized by up to 3 lines, e.g.
 ```
 2
 1 128 16